 How to become a Liberal Studies Major:

-1. If you are interested in the Liberal Studies Comprehensive Major, contact the College of Arts and Sciences Office to make an appointment with one of the Associate Deans.
+1. If you are interested in the Liberal Studies Comprehensive Major, contact Dr. Marc Goulet, Liberal Studies Program Director in the College of Arts and Sciences Office.
 You may do this by phone (715 836-2025) or in person (Schofield 134).

 Please note: It may not be possible to have an appointment time the same day you come in—it is important to plan ahead.